SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

    -> println("highest unlocked level is now \(LevelTracker.highestUnlockedLevel)")
    <- highest unlocked level is now 2

-If you create a second player, and try to move them ahead to a level that has not yet been unlocked by any player in the game, the attempt to set their current level will fail:
+If you create a second player, whom you try to move to a level that is not yet unlocked by any player in the game, the attempt to set the player's current level fails:

 .. testcode:: typeMethods